borgbackup/borg/docs/internals/data-structures.rst

 may cause crashes or write incorrect archives.

 Therefore, Borg calculates checksums when writing these files and tests checksums when reading them.
-Checksums are generally 64-bit XXH64 checksums.
+Checksums are generally 64-bit XXH64 hashes.
+The canonical xxHash representation is used, i.e. big-endian.
+Checksums are stored as hexadecimal ASCII strings.

+For compatibility, checksums are not required and absent checksums do not trigger errors.
+The mechanisms have been designed to avoid false-positives when various Borg versions are used alternately on the same repositories.

+Checksums are a data safety mechanism.
+They are not a security mechanism.

+.. rubric:: Choice of algorithm

 XXH64 has been chosen for its high speed on all platforms, which avoids performance degradation in CPU-limited parts (e.g. cache synchronization).
-Unlike CRC32, it does neither require hardware support (crc32c or CLMUL) nor vectorized code nor large, cache-unfriendly lookup tables to achieve good performance.
+Unlike CRC32, it neither requires hardware support (crc32c or CLMUL) nor vectorized code nor large, cache-unfriendly lookup tables to achieve good performance.
 This simplifies deployment of it considerably (cf. src/borg/algorithms/crc32...).

 Further, XXH64 is a non-linear hash function and thus has a "more or less" good